crytic/echidna/README.md

 $ echidna-test myContract.sol
 ```

-An example contract with tests can be found [tests/solidity/basic/flags.sol](tests/solidity/basic/flags.sol).
+An example contract with tests can be found in [tests/solidity/basic/flags.sol](tests/solidity/basic/flags.sol).
 To run it, you should execute:

 ```sh
 $ echidna-test tests/solidity/basic/flags.sol